tanayapanhale/EatWise-AI-Powered-Food-Recognition-and-Calorie-Estimation/README.md

-# EatWise 🍽️ - AI-Powered Food Recognition & Calorie Prediction
+# EatWise 🍽️ - AI-Powered Food Recognition & Calorie Estimation System

 **Welcome to EatWise** – Your intelligent food companion that combines deep learning and nutrition science to help you make healthier eating choices effortlessly!